havakv/safescope/README.md

 ## Installation

-Next, **safescope** can be installed from pypi:
+**safescope** can either be installed from pypi with pip/pip3:
 ```bash
 pip install safescope
 ```
-or from github with pip:
+or from github with:
 ```bash
 pip install git+git://github.com/havakv/safescope.git
 ```
-or by cloning the repo:
+or from source by cloning the repo:
 ```bash
 git clone https://github.com/havakv/safescope.git
 cd safescope